SSP For Parents

-Kids don’t regulate in isolation, they co-regulate through connection with their parents.
-If you’re dysregulated or on-edge, your child’s nervous system is co-dysregulating.
+Kids co-regulate through connection with a regulated adult.
+Parents, when you’re dysregulated or on-edge, your child’s nervous system is co-dysregulating.

 Why SSP Helps